xispa/bika.lims/bika/lims/tests/doctests/WorkflowCreateAnalysisRequest.rst

 And then, the `schedule_sampling` transition becomes available:

+    >>> sorted(getAllowedTransitions(sample))
+    ['cancel', 'reject', 'sample', 'schedule_sampling']

     >>> sorted(getAllowedTransitions(ar))
     ['cancel', 'reject', 'sample', 'schedule_sampling']

-    >>> sorted(getAllowedTransitions(sample))
-    ['cancel', 'reject', 'sample', 'schedule_sampling']
+As for `reject` and `sample`, the `schedule_sampling` transition cannot be performed individually to a Sample Partition:

     >>> allowed = [getAllowedTransitions(part) for part in parts]
     >>> allowed = [item for sublist in allowed for item in sublist]
     >>> sorted(set(allowed))
-    ['cancel', 'reject', 'sample', 'schedule_sampling']

-There is neither `reject` nor `schedule_sampling` transitions for analyses, cause both transitions have meaning at AnalysisRequest and/or Sample levels.
-Rather, analyses have the transition `assign`, that comes from `worksheet_workflow`.
-Remember that `sample` transition is not allowed for
-analyses:
+    ['cancel']

+Analyses cannot be scheduled for sampling.
+The Analysis Request that contains them (and therefore, the Sample the Analysis Request belongs to) must be scheduled for sampling as a whole.
+Moreover, Analyses can not be cancelled individually, can be removed or retracted (after reception of the Analysis Request), but not cancelled.
+On the other hand, analyses have the transition `assign`, provided by `worksheetanalysis_workflow`, that allows the labman the assignment of analyses to analysts:

     >>> allowed = [getAllowedTransitions(analysis) for analysis in analyses]
     >>> allowed = [item for sublist in allowed for item in sublist]
     >>> sorted(set(allowed))
-    ['assign', 'cancel']
+    ['assign']

 Secondary Analysis Request
 ..........................

-If we create a new Analysis Request, but using the same Sample as before, this new AR will automatically be transitioned to `to_be_sampled` state:
+If a new Analysis Request is created, but using the same Sample as before, this new Anlaysis Request will automatically be transitioned to the same state the Sample has reached.
+In this case, the `to_be_sampled` state:

     >>> values['Sample'] = sample.UID()
     >>> ar = create_analysisrequest(client, request, values, service_uids)